Panda diplomacy

-Panda diplomacy (熊猫外交) is the practice of sending giant pandas from China to other countries as a tool of diplomacy and wildlife conservation.
-From 1941 to 1984, the Chinese government gifted pandas to other countries.
+Panda diplomacy (熊猫外交) is the practice of sending giant pandas from mainland China to other countries as a tool of diplomacy and wildlife conservation.
+From 1941 to 1984, the Republic of China and then the People's Republic of China (PRC) gifted pandas to other countries.
 Since 1984, they have been leased rather than gifted due to a PRC policy change.

 History

 Pre-1950s

-While there are few ancient records of the giant panda, "During the Manchu dynasty skins of this animal [bei-shung, presumed to be the panda] were sent as tribute to the government of China by the aborigines of western Szechuan and eastern Tibet", according to David Crockett Graham.
+While there are few ancient records of the giant panda, "During the Manchu dynasty, skins of this animal [bei-shung, presumed to be the panda] were sent as tribute to the government of China by the aborigines of western Szechuan and eastern Tibet", according to David Crockett Graham.